 The reality is we all need…..

-And once you’ve been able to admit to yourself and to your closest friends in this program that you are indeed an Exaholic, the process of recovery can truly begin.
-There will come a day when you have learned so much about yourself, that you finally realize that your self worth and happiness belong strictly to YOU.
+And once you've been able to determine for yourself whether or not you could actually be an Exaholic, the process of recovery may truly begin.
+There may come a day when you have learned so much about yourself, that you finally realize that your self worth and happiness belong strictly to YOU.